 Dignity and Respect in Action: Community Conversations

-These conversations are a continuation of the spring 2019 Campus Climate Conversations, and will explore ideas around dignity and respect, the challenges and fears we face when having difficult or sensitive conversations, what this means for us individually and collectively, and how we can work to create a campus environment that rejects hate and embraces our ideals of respect, dignity, and inclusion.
-Learn more.
+These conversations explore ideas around dignity and respect, the challenges and fears we face when having difficult or sensitive conversations, what this means for us individually and collectively, and how we can work to create a campus environment that rejects hate and embraces our ideals of respect, dignity, and inclusion.
+Learn about Community Conversations.

 Watch.
 Learn.
 Grow.